-• A recent study involving 30 patients had shown positive benefits of playing music in the recovery room to help patients relax after surgery and reduce anxiety.
-We saw that gentle music was played in the recovery room as standard unless a patient requested otherwise.

-- Following a clinic walkround with one of the senior leaders and a staff member to audit stock management, a new audit tool was developed to improve accountability and compliance with local procedures. - Staff were supported by the professional education facilitator to contribute to the completion of the service's self-evaluation document before this inspection.
+- A recent study involving 30 patients in Optical Express (Glasgow) had shown positive benefits of playing music in the recovery room to help patients relax after surgery and reduce anxiety.
+We were told that gentle music was played in the recovery room as standard in Optical Express (Dundee) unless a patient requested otherwise. - Following a clinic walkround with one of the senior leaders and a staff member to audit stock management in Optical Express (Glasgow), a new audit tool was developed for all five Scottish Optical Express services to improve accountability and compliance with local procedures. - Staff were supported by the professional education facilitator to contribute to the completion of the service's self-evaluation document before this inspection.

 Staff we spoke with said they felt valued, respected and well supported.
-During the inspection, we observed a cohesive, compassionate approach to patient care and service delivery.
 Results from the staff survey in October 2021 showed a high level of satisfaction in the role.
-Staff told us the leadership team were visible and carried out regular, informal walkround visits in the service which any staff member could join.
+Staff told us the leadership team were visible and carried out regular, informal walkround visits in each service which any staff member could join.
 This meant staff had direct access to senior leaders and could raise any issues or concerns and receive a fast response.
 Minutes of the monthly staff meetings and daily team briefs showed that staff could express their views freely.